Ultrasound-Guided Sclerotherapy (USGS)

 Side Effects of Ultrasound-Guided Sclerotherapy (USGS)

 After treatment, some patients may experience side effects.
 When treating larger veins, they may become lumpy or hard.
 This will clear up several months after treatment.
-At the injection areas the skin may become red, bruised or raised, but this will go away in a few days.
+At the injection areas, the skin may become red, bruised, or raised, but this will go away in a few days.
 Tiny vessels can temporarily develop at the injection sites.
 Fortunately, this will go away in a few months and rarely requires further treatment.
-Patients sometimes have an allergic reaction, but they are rarely life threatening.
+Patients sometimes have allergic reactions, but they are rarely life-threatening.

 Severe Side Effects of USGS

 Severe symptoms include swelling or red streaks close to the groin.
-Sudden swollen leg or ulcers forming near injection site.
+Sudden swollen leg or ulcers forming near the injection site.
 If any of these rare complications occur, contact Vincent Vein Center immediately.